Introduction: How to Lube Control Cables

 To remove the cable from the lever turn it upside down and rotate the cable out through the little slit for this purpose.

 To remove the cable from the bracket you'll have to align the shiny silver clutch cable adjuster nut.
-I have a 8mm CNC Adjustable Cable Nut since it's a cool cheap upgrade and I'm vain like that.
+Your nut will look different from mine since I have a 8mm CNC Adjustable Cable Nut since it's a cool cheap upgrade and I'm vain like that.
+Oh well.

 Step 4: Slip on the Cable Luber

 While I consider cable lubing a worthwhile maintenance item, boy did I hate doing it with the traditional type of cable luber.
 I don't think I've ever been able to use one without making a mess.
 So this new style is certainly refreshing given that it actually works without leaking, making the task much simpler.
-Take this as a practical review if you'd like.
+Take this as a practical review of the Motion Pro Cable Luber V3, if you'd like.
 Personally, I give it a thumbs up.

 To use the Motion Pro Cable Luber V3, first you have to slip on the fat part of the body, and then the rubber gasket in the direction as pictured.
 Then, slide the cable down slightly and screw the other side on.
 If the thin cylinder is retracted (not poking out) then push it out from the inside with a philips screwdriver or something similar being careful to not scratch the inside cylinder.